Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

      . fieldN
 ```

-@martin to make these descriptions easier to read are you ok for me to include them in the table above under the specific attribute, i.e. alfresco.mediation.filter-file or alfresco.event.topic.
+@Tom or Angel to make these descriptions easier to read are you ok for me to include them in the table above under the specific attribute, i.e. alfresco.mediation.filter-file or alfresco.event.topic.
 At the moment it isnt clear what is going on here :-)

 where: